 Increasingly, many industrial and product designers work in multidisciplinary teams.
-Graduates may be employed in design departments for large manufacturing companies, design agencies, educational and training companies, game developers, engineering consultancies, or central and local government.
+Graduates may be employed in large manufacturing companies, design agencies, educational and training companies, game developers, engineering consultancies, or central and local government.
 They may do design work for businesses in many industries such as medical, home appliances, packaging, computing, graphic design, education, cosmetics, or therapeutics and pharmaceutical companies.

 Product designers may choose to start their own company.

 Find out more about what you can do with a degree in Product Design.

 See the School's website for up-to-date location details.

 College of Engineering | Te Rāngai Pūkaha

 University of Canterbury | Te Whare Wānanga o Waitaha